 - The new FSEA furthers the accomplishment of a primary university mission.

 - The goods or services provided either are not available from sources outside of UF, or cannot be provided from external sources in a more cost effective or efficient manner.

 Reason for Directive

-The University may elect to subsidize an operation of an EBA to offset general or specifically identified expenses or to reduce the rate charged for a product or service.
+The University may elect to subsidize an operation of an FSEA to offset general or specifically identified expenses or to reduce the rate charged for a product or service.
 For example, a department may subsidize the operation of a chemical storeroom, because it benefits research activities by making sure that commonly used chemicals, available elsewhere at a lower cost, are readily available.

-Normally, EBA’s should be able to cover operating expenses through non-subsidized billing rates.
+Normally, FSEA’s should be able to cover operating expenses through non-subsidized billing rates.
 Continuously subsidizing inefficient or non-competitive units directs vital university resources away from activities that could further the accomplishment of the University’s primary missions.
 Therefore, before developing a billing rate that includes a user-fee subsidy, management should carefully evaluate whether to commence or continue operation of such a facility.